decentralized-identity/authentication-wg/README.md

 ## Encrypted Envelope

-This concept is borrowed from the HL Aries to create a standardized means of authenticated general message passing between DID controllers.
+This concept is borrowed from the HL Aries project to create a standardized means of authenticated general message passing between DID controllers.
 DIF provides an implementation of pack/unpack that intends to meet the requirements of the DIF community.

 - Status: **PROPOSAL**
 - Use Case: Secure communication between DID controllers.